 The 7-11 Strategy, launched in 2010, was designed to rapidly scale up cost-effective and life-saving interventions to achieve the Millennium Development Goals across World Vision Health Programmes.

-World Vision focuses on three essential outcomes that achieve our goal to improving the health and nutrition of women and children in areas where we work, contributing to the reduction of under-five and maternal mortality:
+World Vision focused on three essential outcomes to improve the health and nutrition of women and children in areas where we work, contributing to the reduction of under-five and maternal mortality: